Maldives Eco-Luxury Hotels

 Handpicked Sustainable Luxury Hotels in THE MALDIVES

-Every property in our Italy collection has been carefully selected not only for its design and setting, but for its commitment to sustainability, local engagement and responsible hospitality.
+Every property in our Maldivian collection has been carefully selected not only for its design and setting, but for its commitment to sustainability, local engagement and responsible hospitality.
 We only work with hotels that align with our values, ensuring that every stay contributes positively to its environment and community.

-Aerial view of a Six Senses Kanuhura, a sustainable Maldivian island resort with white sand beaches and bright turquoise water.
+Aerial view of a Six Senses Kanuhura, a sustainable Maldivian island resort

 SIX SENSES KANUHURA